-Far too many Hip-Hop music producers who have talent and skills are not making money from their beats and productions.
+Far too many Hip-Hop music producers who have talent and skills are not making money from their selling beats and productions.
 The worst thing you can do as an artist is giving up on your dreams, that is why you need to get your hustle on.

 Musicians have been hustling since the days of Rock & Roll and Jazz.
-Way back before the golden era of hip hop was birthed in the Bronx, country singer legend, Johnny Cash, made a great living selling his vinyl records out of his car before anyone knew who he was: And that was before the Internet and social media existed.
+Way back before the golden era of hip hop was birthed in the Bronx, country singer legend, Johnny Cash, made a great living selling his vinyl records out of his car before anyone knew who he was.
+And that was before the internet and social media existed.

 He did not want to sign with a major record label at that time in his singing career.
-Even back then Jonny knew that once you sign that contract, you lose all of the rights to your music.
+Even back then Johnny knew that once you sign that contract, you lose all of the rights to your music.

-If you are looking to make some extra cash like Johnny but you’re not ready to start selling vinyl out the back of your Cadillac or selling beats on platforms like Airbit and Beatstars.
-Then there are still many ways to make money online as a beatmaker and producer, let me introduce you to the business of selling loops online.
+If you’re looking to make some extra cash like Johnny but you’re not ready to start selling vinyl out the back of your Cadillac (or selling beats on platforms like Airbit and Beatstars), then there are still many ways to make money online as a beatmaker and music producer.

 How to Sell Loops Online

-1) Experience in playing a melody instrument and a percussion instrument
+- Experience in playing a melody instrument and a percussion instrument

-2) Access to music instruments and a DAW
+- Access to music instruments and a DAW

-3) Music theory knowledge
+- Music theory knowledge

-4) Experience using all of the controls on the MIDI
+- Experience using all of the controls on the MIDI

-7) Persistence, determination and a hustlers attitude
+- Persistence, determination, and a hustlers attitude

 Putting out great music that sells and generates money can be challenging.
 It does not matter that you love music so much that you chose a profession where being surrounded by music is your life.

 How to Make Money Selling Sample Packs

-Create a sample pack
+Create a Sample Pack

 This first piano chord is going to be the background music behind your percussion drum beats.

-A) Group your piano chords the way you like them.
+- Group your piano chords the way you like them.

-B) Choose your WAV format or template you want your melody recorded in.
+- Choose your WAV format or template you want your melody recorded in.

-C) Now is the time to add in blank tracks in case you have to go in and fill in extra layers later.
+- Now is the time to add in blank tracks in case you have to go in and fill in extra layers later.

-E) Now you have two-chord progressions to work with.
+- Now you have two-chord progressions to work with.
 You will hear the first chord and then right after it the changes you have made to the second chord.
 You blend the two chords together.

-G) Then when you have your first chord progression sounding the way you want it to, highlight it, save it and record it.
+- Then, when you have your first chord progression sounding the way you want it to, highlight it, save it and record it.

-H) You can either add more melody progression chords or you can start layering your beats.
+- You can either add more melody progression chords or you can start layering your beats.

 Repeat all of these steps with layering all the other instruments you wish to add.